Understanding the Differences: Warehousing vs. Inventory Management

 Inventory Management vs. Warehouse Management in SAP

-SAP, a leading enterprise resource planning (ERP) software, distinguishes clearly between inventory management (IM) and warehouse management (WM).
+Sometimes, inventory in Excel is not enough.
+Instead, SAP, a leading enterprise resource planning (ERP) software, distinguishes clearly between inventory management (IM) and warehouse management (WM).

 Inventory Management in SAP is concerned with tracking stock quantities and values across various storage locations.
 It provides a simplified view that enables businesses to manage their inventory levels without detailed information about the physical storage of items.